kitnil/guix-artwork/website/posts/bootstrapping-rust.md

-We've tracked down the earlier Rust versions, [which were written in OCaml](https://github.com/rust-lang/rust/commit/ef75860a0a72f79f97216f8aaa5b388d98da6480), and were planning to use these to bootstrap Rust.
+We've tracked down the earlier Rust versions, [which were written in OCaml](https://github.com/rust-lang/rust/commit/ef75860a0a72f79f97216f8aaa5b388d98da6480), and were planning to use these to [bootstrap](https://bootstrappable.org) Rust.
 But in parallel, John Hudge (Mutabah) developed [a Rust compiler, called "mrustc", written in C++](https://github.com/thepowersgang/mrustc).

-mrustc is now good enough to compile rust 1.19.0.
+mrustc is now good enough to compile Rust 1.19.0.

-We now got a bootstrap chain like this:
+Using mrustc, we were able to _build Rust entirely from source_ with a bootstrap chain like this:

     rust@1.28.0
         ^